X

 You can chance it with Hall that he can bust off a big play, but the probability of that occurring against a defense that has only surrendered 390 total yards of offense to opposing backs in the last four games is not great, at best.

 Kyren Williams had an impressive game against the Seattle Seahawks last week.
 Let's give credit where it is due.
-Seattle does not allow rushing touchdowns; they don't allow 7.6 yards per carry, and they certainly don't allow 16.6 fantasy points to a running back.
+Seattle does not allow rushing touchdowns; it doesn't allow 7.6 yards per carry, and it certainly doesn't allow 16.6 fantasy points to a running back.

-Unlike Williams, who owns the Rams' backfield, Pollard will need to share opportunities with Tyjae Spears after Spears was the far more efficient back last week, and I use that term loosely.
+Unlike Williams, who owns the Rams backfield, Pollard will need to share opportunities with Tyjae Spears after Spears was the far more efficient back last week.
+I use that term loosely.
 Against the Texans, Spears converted his nine opportunities into 34 yards while Pollard produced 26 total yards of offense on his 13 opportunities.

 More Fantasy Football Analysis